 Semester by Semester Plans

-Prior to the 2018-2019 school year there was more than one available major for Sociology.
+Prior to the 2018-2019 school year there was more than one available major for Psychology.
 Please choose catalog according to your major.